SomebodyMJ/SC1015-Miniproject/README.md

 ## Problem Definition
-- using the 2 different models and comparing them to see which model is a better predicator for Covid 19 Cases in Singapore
+- Using the 2 different models and comparing them to see which model is a better predicator for Covid 19 Cases in Singapore
-- which model is the more accurate or better at predicting future Covid 19 Cases
+- Which model is the more accurate or better at predicting future Covid 19 Cases

 ## Models used
 - Polynomial Regression